-On Income Level 1, people earn less than $2 a day.
-These are the poorest billion people in the world.
-Meeting even the most basic of their needs is a struggle, from having a drink of water on a hot day to staying dry when it’s raining.
+Income Level 1 is where we find the world’s poorest people.
+They earn less than $2 a day, and meeting even their most basic of their needs is a struggle.
+For these people, it’s tough to find a drink of water on a hot day, or to stay dry when it’s raining.

-They work as low-yield farmers or labourers and have no savings.
-Often they grow the food that their family eats.
-That food is the same for every meal, every single day and is cooked on open fires indoors.
-Because they grow their own food and can’t afford to buy food from shops or markets, one bad harvest could mean the entire family starves.
+People at Income Level 1 work as low-yield farmers or labourers, and have no savings.
+Often they grow the food their family relies on for sustenance, eat the same thing for every meal, every single day, and cook on open, indoor fires.
+Because they grow their own food — and can’t afford to buy food from shops or markets — one bad harvest could mean the entire family starves.

-People on this income level also have to travel long distances to fetch water in a bucket, either from a cold water tap or an open mud hole.
-Because they can’t afford any other form of transport, they have to walk barefoot or wearing basic plastic sandals.
+Water is no triviality either.
+People at this income level have to travel long distances to fetch water using a bucket, either from a cold water tap or an open mud hole.
+They also can’t afford any form of transport, so they have to walk barefoot.

-Their homes are made from natural materials like mud and are vulnerable to bad weather because they have temporary roofs.
-Those homes are also hard to keep safe from other people, because the doors often don’t have locks.
-Families share one common space.
+Their homes are made from natural materials like mud, reeds, and wood, and are vulnerable to bad weather because they have temporary roofs.
+There usually aren’t any dividing walls inside these homes, so large families typically share a single common space at all times.
+It’s even hard for people at this income level to protect their homes and possessions from other people, because their doors often don’t have locks.

-If a family member gets sick it can be hard to cure treatable illnesses and infections because people at this level of poverty have very limited access to antibiotics and health clinics are a long way away.
+Worst of all, if a family member gets sick at this income level, the consequences can be terrible.
+It can be hard to cure even treatable illnesses and infections, because people living in this degree of poverty have very limited access to antibiotics, and health clinics are often a long way away.